danielsz/mmailer/README.md

 ### Configuration file

-That file is called config.rb.
+Mmailer will look for a file name `config.rb` in the directory where you run it.
 Here is what a sample configuration file looks like:
 ```ruby
 Mmailer.configure do |config|
   config.provider = :gmail